Dorothy Bannon

-Dorothy Bannon, CBE (7 June 1885 – 1 February 1940) was a pioneering British nurse who as Chief Matron-in-Charge of the Hospital and School Nursing Service of the London County Council.
+Dorothy Bannon (7 June 1885 – 1 February 1940) was a pioneering British nurse who as Chief Matron-in-Charge of the Hospital and School Nursing Service of the London County Council.
 She was instrumental in the development of Britain's public-funded nursing service.

 Early life

 Dorothy Edith Bannon was born on 7 June 1885 in New Romney, Kent, England to Kate (née Mann) and James Norman Bannon.
-She entered her nurse's training at the Nightingale School of Nursing under Matron Alicia Lloyd Still in 1913, completing her courses in 1916.
+She entered her nurse's training at the Nightingale School of Nursing under Matron Alicia Lloyd Still in 1913, completing her course in 1916.
 At her graduation, she was awarded the medal for proficiency in the theory and practice.